Best Medicare Advantage Plans in Arizona (2026)

 HMO PROS AND CONS

-HMO Medicare Advantage plans require you to stay within their provider network and get referrals from your primary care doctor before seeing specialists.
-In exchange for these restrictions, you'll pay lower premiums and have more predictable out-of-pocket costs.
-These plans suit Arizona residents who prefer coordinated care and don't regularly need out-of-network providers.
+HMO Medicare Advantage plans require you to stay within a provider network and get referrals before seeing specialists.
+In exchange, you'll pay lower premiums and face more predictable out-of-pocket costs.
+These plans work well for Arizona residents who prefer coordinated care and rarely need out-of-network providers.

 Best Arizona HMO-POS Medicare Advantage Providers

-• UnitedHealthcare provides nine HMO-POS plans average $14 monthly with a strong 4.29-star average CMS rating and $4,506 out-of-pocket caps.
+• UnitedHealthcare has nine HMO-POS plans averaging $14 a month, a 4.29-star average CMS rating and $4,506 average out-of-pocket caps.

 Wellpoint3.50$0$8,30035.00